crossplane/crossplane/design/design-doc-composition-functions.md

 example a Function could depend on a Provider to indicate that it composes that Provider's MRs.

-After you initialize a function using the Go SDK you must update fn.go to provide your composition logic.
+After you initialize a Function using the Go SDK you must update fn.go to provide your composition logic.
 When you first open fn.go you’ll see that `kubectl crossplane init function` added boilerplate like this: